Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Discussion

-In this work, we provide an exploratory approach to learn latent structures in hierarchical CDMs.
 A natural follow-up question would be how we conduct hypothesis testing for the learned hierarchies.
 Since the existence of hierarchical structures would result in the sparsity structure of the proportion parameter vector, it is equivalent to testing the zero elements in the proportion vector.
 However, due to the irregularity of the problem since the true parameter now is lying on the boundary of the parameter space, the limiting distribution of the likelihood ratio statistic would be complicated.
-As noted in the literature, such nonstandard tests need to be further investigated.
+As noted in the literature \citep{ma2021hypothesis}, such nonstandard tests need to be further investigated theoretically.

 Currently the proposed model is applied to a static setting where we only have a data set for a fixed time point.
 It would be also interesting to extend it to the dynamic setting, where multiple measurement data sets for a sequence of time points are available.
 We can also learn such hierarchical structures by inferring learning trajectories of the subjects.
 Moreover, taking the hierarchical structures into consideration, we can generate recommendations for learning materials or test items by formulating a sequential decision problem.
 We leave these interesting directions for future work.